 Dress for the winter weather is essential in New England.
 Did you know if you dress for winter weather, you may actually find yourself enjoying your time outside?
 Oh I know it's cold.
 Sometimes really cold, like frigid arctic air cold, but it can actually be enjoyable!
 I know how ridiculous that may sound to nay sayers and snow dislikers.
 Believe me, I am one of them!
 But if you dress dry and warm for the cold, it might not be as bad as you think!

 As an Amazon Associate I earn from qualifying purchases.

-When you dress for the winter, there are many layers that have to be put on.
+Here in New England it is important to know how to dress for the winter.
 Dressing in layers is key as it keeps you warmer and as you walk or play and may get hot, you can take off a layer to cool your body down.

 If you grew up in New England, this shouldn't come to a surprise that layers are needed when dressing for pretty much any weather temp.
 New England weather can change often.
 Sunny one minute, cold, dark and windy the next.

 For winter weather, you're first layer should be long layers known as long underwear or thermals.
 These come in all sorts from soft and flannel to thin and sweat wicking.
 My advice is to go with the wicking set such as Hot Chilly's.
 They wick sweat away from your skin which is needed if you are participating in a snow themed activity such as skiing, snow shoeing or sledding.
 (Yup even sledding because walking back up that hill can be a workout!)
 Be sure to get both the top (shirt) and bottoms (pants) to keep you warm and dry.